NREL/WETOStack/docs/best_practices.md

 Extendability is concerned with how improvements such as new features, bug fixes, and general maintenance are added to an existing software project.
-This covers both the technical aspects as well as the management of mulitple developers and development efforts happening concurrently.
+This covers both the technical aspects as well as the management of multiple developers and development efforts happening concurrently.

 **Don't be clever**